PresidentCookie/song-data/README.md

  const client_id = 'YOUR_CLIENT_ID_HERE';
  ```

- With your api key from registering your app as a client for the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) and adding a callback url of `http://localhost:3000/callback`
+ With your Client ID from registering your app as a client for the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) and adding a callback url of `http://localhost:3000/callback`

 ## `npm start`